 There are so many things to do in LA Los Angeles, California, aside from the usual fanfare on the beach.
 Here is our ultimate list of what to do in Los Angeles.

-Almost everyone’s dream about fun things to do in LA involve the sun, sand and sea.
+Almost everyone’s dream about fun things to do in LA involves the sun, sand, and sea.
 You picture yourself on that surfboard, conquering one wave after another and crashing ever so joyously to the shore.